-- To see exactly what you are buying or selling.
+- So that you can see exactly what you are buying or selling.

-- To see if there are easement lines such as water, sewer, storm drainage, or power lines on your land.
+- To determine if there are easement lines for utilities such as water, sewer, drainage ways, power lines, etc. on your property.

-- To locate any encroachments like driveways, fences or buildings on your property.
+- To know if there are any encroachments like driveways, fences or buildings on the property.

-- To know where your property lines are and the location of all structures, fences, or driveways related to those property lines.
+- To know the exact property line measurements and the precise locations of all structures, fences, or driveways related to those property lines.

-- Land Surveying allows you to know if you are in a floodplain.
+- To determine if you are in a flood zone.

-- To be able to put a fence on your land in the right location.
+- To be able to put up a fence on your property in the correct location.

-- Land Surveying helps to subdivide your property for division among family members.
+- To subdivide your property to divide it among family members.

-- To insure what you’re building is on your land, within required setback lines, and not encroaching on any easements.
+- To make sure the building you’re constructing is on the lot, within the setback lines, and not encroaching on any easement lines.

-- To know if your lot is suitable for an onsite septic system.
-(While not technically a land survey, perc testing is commonly done by land surveyors.)
+- To determine if your lot is usable for an onsite septic system.
+(While technically not a survey, these are commonly done by surveyors.)

-The staff at Sylacauga Land Surveying is eager to discuss any of your land surveying needs.
+The staff at Sylacauga Land Surveying are eager to discuss your land surveying needs.
+We have experience in all types of land surveying.
 Some of these other survey types are more specialized.
-They are discussed below with a brief explanation of each.
+These are discussed below along with a brief explanation of each.

-Money Saving Hint – if you need your property lines marked it is usually best to do that in the winter months when the leaves are off the trees.
-Ask about splitting the job into two parts to realize these savings.
+Money Saving Hint – if you need boundary lines marked it might be best to do that in the winter when the leaves are off.
+Ask us about splitting the job into two parts to accomplish these savings.

-For more specific information about what type survey you need, Call Sylacauga Land Surveying Today at (256) 369-4020 or fill out a contact form request.
+For more specific information about what type survey you need, please call Sylacauga Land Surveying at 256-369-4020 or fill out our contact form to the right.

 Boundary Survey – is normally on a much larger parcel, typically larger than one acre.
 This type involves locating the property corners as marked by an iron pipe, a rebar, or some other monument and preparing a survey drawing.
 Improvements on the parcel may or may not be located, depending on the proposed use of the survey.
 Boundary lines may or may not be marked, depending on the clients’ request.
 Easement lines, if any, will also be located.